kalibera/rchk/doc/SINGULARITY.md

 all the updates and improvements, but is still provided to build an image on Singularity hub for use with older versions of singularity (Ubuntu 20.04 on Singularity hub is only supported by a builder which requires a newer version of singularity than available on some systems).
+File `Singularity.jammy` uses Ubuntu 22.04 and LLVM-14.0 and an up-to-date version of R and rchk (December 2022).

 Singularity containers may be built as single files or, for experimentation, sandbox directories.